raphael-proust/OGL-SRD5/pages/10.gameplay/default.10.md

 The rules for lifting and carrying are intentionally simple.
 Here is a variant if you are looking for more detailed rules for determining how a character is hindered by the weight of equipment.
 When you use this variant, ignore the Strength column of the Armor table.

-If you carry weight in excess of 5 times your Strength score, you are **encumbered**, which means your speed drops by 10 feet.
+If you carry weight in excess of 2.5 times your Strength score, you are **encumbered**, which means your speed drops by 3.0m.

-If you carry weight in excess of 10 times your Strength score, up to your maximum carrying capacity, you are instead **heavily encumbered**, which means your speed drops by 20 feet and you have disadvantage on ability checks, attack rolls, and saving throws that use Strength, Dexterity, or Constitution.
+If you carry weight in excess of 5 times your Strength score, up to your maximum carrying capacity, you are instead **heavily encumbered**, which means your speed drops by 6.0m and you have disadvantage on ability checks, attack rolls, and saving throws that use Strength, Dexterity, or Constitution.

 ## Dexterity